How to Experience the Peace of God [With Bible Verses]

 There are actually three kinds of peace referenced in the Bible.

-•Our peace with God comes from Jesus’ sacrifice.
-He resolved the conflict we had with God regarding our sin.
-He went right to the root of the problem (our sin) and resolved it once and for all.
-His sacrifice was the only way to bridge the gap between us and God.
-Because He took our punishment upon Himself, He gives us peace with God.
+Jesus’ sacrifice went right to the root of the problem (our sin) and resolved it once and for all.
+His sacrifice was the only way to bridge the gap between us and God, bringing us eternal life.

 Peace in the Presence of God